RhetTbull/osxmetadata/README.md

   -v, --version             Show the version and exit.
   -w, --walk                Walk directory tree, processing each file in the
                             tree
+  -j, --json                Print output in JSON format, for use with --list
+                            and --get.
   --set ATTRIBUTE VALUE     Set ATTRIBUTE to VALUE --list                    List all metadata attributes for FILE --clear ATTRIBUTE         Remove attribute from FILE